-The Lawson Family Chair in Microbiome Nutrition Research Seminar Series provides an opportunity for the dissemination of cutting-edge research on the microbiome, its interaction with diet, and its role in health and disease.
+The Lawson Family Chair in Microbiome Nutrition Research Seminar Series enables researchers to share their cutting-edge work on the microbiome — its interaction with diet and its role in health and disease — with the science community.

-Each seminar will include two presentations, the first delivered by a trainee (graduate student, medical student, or postdoctoral fellow) and the second delivered by a leader in the field.
+Each seminar includes two presentations, the first delivered by a trainee (graduate student, medical student or postdoctoral fellow) and the second by an established leader in the field.

-Dr. Sherman's research interests focus on epithelial signal transduction responses to pathogenic, commensal and probiotic bacteria.
+Dr. Sherman studies epithelial signal transduction responses to pathogenic, commensal and probiotic bacteria.

-Dr. Wu's research interests focus on the intestinal epithelial responses to non-digestible oligosaccharides in both in-vitro and in-vivo models of intestinal injury.
+Dr. Wu studies intestinal epithelial responses to non-digestible oligosaccharides in in-vitro and in-vivo models of intestinal injury.

 Lorena Lopez Dominguez, PhD student, Department of Nutritional Sciences